-For carbon sequestration, most assessment areas are providing this function at moderate levels, except for Assessment Area 4 (Wetlands D and E), Assessment Area 9 (Wetlands L, SS, and XX), Assessment Area 10 (Wetlands O through T, QQ, and RR), Assessment Area 11 (Wetland U), Assessment Area 18 (Wetland PP), Assessment Area 19 (Wetland YY), and Assessment Area 21 (Wetland OO), which are providing this function at lower levels.
+For Carbon Sequestration, most assessment areas are providing this function at moderate levels, except for Assessment Area 4 (Wetlands D and E), Assessment Area 9 (Wetlands L, SS, and XX), Assessment Area 10 (Wetlands O through T, QQ, and RR), Assessment Area 11 (Wetland U), Assessment Area 18 (Wetland PP), Assessment Area 19 (Wetland YY), and Assessment Area 21 (Wetland OO), which are providing this function at lower levels.
 For the Wetland Sensitivity, Wetland Ecological Condition, and Wetland Stressor attributes, all assessment areas received moderate to lower scores except for Assessment Area 7 (Wetland M), Assessment Area 9 (Wetlands L, SS, and XX), and Assessment Area 10 (Wetlands O through T, QQ, and RR).
 These three assessment areas received a higher rating for the Wetland Sensitivity attribute due to containing the native wet prairie wetland type.
 Assessment Area 11 (Wetland U) and Assessment Area 19 (Wetland PP), which are also native wet prairie wetland types both had a rating proximity break of "MH" for the Sensitivity attribute, indicating a close proximity break between the moderate and higher ratings.
 All assessment areas received low value scores for the Public Use and Recognition function.

-The detailed results of the SFAM functions and values assessments under pre-project (i.e., existing) conditions are summarized in the attached wetland and stream functions and values assessment report (Appendix A).
+The detailed results of the SFAM functions and values assessments under pre-project (i.e., existing) conditions are summarized in the attached wetland and stream functions and values assessment report (Appendix B).
 Perennial Stream 1-A received higher scores for all functional groups except for the biologic functional group, which received a more moderate score.
 Value scores for Perennial Stream 1-A were higher for the hydrologic functional group, moderate for the geomorphic and biologic functional groups, and lower for the water quality functional group.
-Intermittent Stream B received higher scores for all functional groups and similar value scores for those functions as Perennial Stream 1-A. The Tributary to Intermittent Stream B received higher scores for the value scores for the scores for the biologic and water quality functional groups.
+Intermittent Stream B received higher scores for all functions as Perennial Stream 1-A. The Tributary to Intermittent Stream B received higher scores for the biologic and geomorphic functional groups and moderate scores for the biologic and water quality functional groups.
 The value scores for those functions ranged from higher to lower.
-Intermittent Stream D received higher scores for the geomorphic and water quality functional groups.
-The value scores for the geomorphic and water quality functional groups.
-The value scores for the geomorphic and water quality functional groups and moderate scores for the scores for those functional groups and moderate scores for the biologic and water quality functional groups.
-The value scores for the geomorphic and water quality functional groups for the hydrologic and biologic functional groups.
-The value scores for the geomorphic and water quality functional groups for the hydrologic and biologic functional groups.
-The value scores for those functional groups.
-The value scores for those functional groups.
-The value scores for those functional groups.
+Intermittent Stream D received higher scores for the geomorphic and water quality functional groups and moderate scores for the hydrologic and biologic functional groups.
+The value scores for those functions ranged from high to moderate.